plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 )
 ```

 Since we have the ability to select which iteration to plot (as long as we've been storing the information), we can create an animation showing the synthesis over time.
-This [`matplotlib.animation`](inv:matplotlib:std:label#animations) object can either be viewed in the notebook (note that this requires the matplotlib configuration options in the first cell of this notebook) or saved as some video format (e.g., `anim.save('test.mp4'`).
+This `matplotlib.animation <inv:matplotlib:std:label#animations>` object can either be viewed in the notebook (note that this requires the matplotlib configuration options in the first cell of this notebook) or saved as some video format (e.g., `anim.save('test.mp4'`).

 ```{code-cell} ipython3
 anim = po.synth.metamer.animate(met, width_ratios={"plot_representation_error": 2})